apollographql/apollo-server/docs/source/migration-two-dot.md

 > Apollo Server 2.0 RC requires Node.js v6 and higher.

 Apollo Server 2.0 simplifies implementing a GraphQL server.
 Apollo Server 1.0 revolved around providing middleware-based solutions, which had to be added to an application which already existed.
-These middleware implementations were tied to the HTTP server in use (e.g. `apollo-server-express` for Express implementations, `apollo-server-koa` for Koa, etc.).
+These middleware implementations were tied to the HTTP server in use (e.g. `apollo-server-express` for Express implementations, `apollo-server-hapi` for hapi, etc.).

 There is a consideration to be made when following the rest of the guide: